 Are you developing a next generation strategy?

-There is little doubt that, as time and technology continue to march onwards, adjustments to your organisation’s strategic planning must be made regularly to keep pace.
+There is little doubt that, as time and technology continue to march onwards, adjustments to your organization’s strategic planning must be made regularly to keep pace.
 As the new generation of workers – known as generation Y or millennials – move beyond their education and into the professional realm, they are seeking employment in industries that meet their modern skills and expertise.

 Attracting the highest calibre of talent has always been a feature of smart business strategy, but with the tech-savvy, increasingly mobile workforce of today, it’s more crucial than ever.
 According to the Commonwealth Scientific and Industrial Research Organisation’s (CSIRO) report, titled Tomorrow’s Digitally Enabled Workforce, several factors are contributing to a particularly challenging and fluid employment market, including growth in computing power and device connectivity, the ageing population and Australia’s transition out of the mining boom.